antonio-malcolm/immerable-record/workspaces/immerable/README.md

 ## Quickstart

 #### Requirements
-The only requirement for Immerable Record is a dependency of `"immer": "^9.0.3"`.
+The only requirement for Immerable Record is a dependency of: `"immer": "^9.0.3"`.
-Immerable Record uses Immer as a peer dependency, so you will need to add both `immer` and `immerable-record` to your `package.json` dependencies:
+Immerable Record uses Immer as a peer dependency, so you will need to install and / or add both `immer` and `immerable-record` to your project's `package.json` dependencies:
 ```JSON
 "dependencies": {